-The Turkish-language indictment into Cumhuriyet executives and writers can be viewed here.
+The full indictment against the Cumhuriyet journalists and newspaper executives (in Turkish) can be reached here.

 The court case against Çetinkaya and 18 other suspects in the indictment began on July 24, 2017, at the Istanbul 27th High Criminal Court.

 Çetinkaya, who testified on the fourth day of the trial, on July 27, said in his defense statement: “Based on the views that I had expressed, Fethullah Gülen was prosecuted for establishing and running a criminal organization.
 Now through an indictment prepared by prosecutors who have forgotten about the past, I am being prosecuted on charges of aiding and abetting the FETÖ terrorist organization.”

 In an interim decision rendered at the end of the five-day hearing, the Istanbul 27th High Criminal Court ruled that seven of the 12 suspects, 11 of whom are Cumhuriyet employees, be released from detention.
 The trial was adjourned to September 11, 2017, and the court ruled that the suspects who had already delivered their statements would be exempted from the future hearings.

 The second hearing of the trial was held on September 11 at the courtroom within the Silivri Prison premises.
 A detailed report regarding the trial, in which no new release decisions were rendered, can be reached here.

 The third hearing was held on September 25 at the Çağlayan courthouse.
 Three suspects delivered statements during the hearing, in which Cumhuriyet columnist Kadri Gürsel was released pending judgment.